ikhide/SOLID/readMe.md

 1. `Fat interfaces`: When an interface is too large, it opens the possibility for violation.
 2. `Interfaces with Low Cohesion`: When methods in the interface do not have similar reasons to change.
 3. `Empty method Implementations`: When an interface contains more methods than needed by the class.

+## Dependency Inversion Principle

+High-Level modules should not depend on Low-Level modules.
+Both should depend on abstractions Abstractions should not depend on detail.
+Details should depend on abstractions.

+Dependency injection is the process of supplying a class with its dependencies rather than having it instantiate its dependencies thereby, decoupling the parent and dependency classes completely.